 The Chinaman’s Chance

-heavier pair.
-The frosty interior of the windshield was still new to him–never before
+Inside the car, the frosty interior of the windshield was still new to him.
+He had before

-encountered by him back home.
-He tried wiping the windshield with his forearm and hand before allowing the defroster to finish the job.
+encountered such back home.
+He tried wiping the windshield with his forearm and gloved hand before allowing the defroster to finish the job.

 A drive to the tourism office proved fruitless.
 His request for directions to the cemetery in